African - American First Ladies of Distinction

 Caterina Jarboro

-Caterina Jarboro (1903 - 1986), a performing artist, was the first to perform with a major U.S. Opera Company when she is featured in the Chicago production of Verdi’s Aida, at the New York Hippodrome in 1933.
+Caterina Jarboro (1903-1986), an artist, was the first to perform with a major U.S. Opera Company when she is featured in the Chicago production of Verdi’s Aida, at the New York Hippodrome in 1933.

 Etta Moten Barnett